-The year 2013 brought joyful tidings for the David Austin roses, with double the glory, having received a Gold Medal during the Courson Plant Days and then another Gold Medal in stride at the Chelsea Flower Show…
+The year 2013 brought joyful tidings for the David Austin roses, with double the glory!
+This famous English breeder’s roses received a first Gold Medal during the Courson Plant Days in France and then, a short time later, another Gold Medal at the Chelsea Flower Show…

 Discover without delaying four new English roses, created by David Austin for all lovers of beauty and charming gardens.

-The Lady Gardener, a magnificent rose christened in Courson in the presence of its godfather Stéphane Marie.
-A soft apricot color, rose tea fragrance with touches of cedar wood and vanilla, The Lady Gardener is a robust rose tree, comfortable in all types of gardens, be they modern, romantic, structured or informal…
+The Lady Gardener, the magnificent rose shown above, was christened in Courson in the presence of its main sponsor Stéphane Marie.
+A soft apricot color, rose tea fragrance with touches of cedar wood and vanilla, the Lady Gardener is a robust rose tree, comfortable in all types of gardens, be they modern, romantic, structured or informal.

 - Read also: how to prune English roses